enermax5555/SlotMachine_Demo/Readme.md

 I will provide in helpful links the installation instructions.

-3 You can start your own local server via react script and try it.
+3 You can start your own local server via node.
 >npm start

 ## Helpful links